denodrivers/postgres/docs/README.md

 many times as requested, meaning that if your attempt configuration is three, your total first-connection-attempts will ammount to four.

-#### Unix socket connection
+### Unix socket connection

 On Unix systems, it's possible to connect to your database through IPC sockets instead of TCP by providing the route to the socket file your Postgres database creates automatically.
+You can manually set the protocol used by using the `host_type` property in the client options

-If you provide no host when initializing a client it will instead look in your `/tmp` folder for the socket file to try and connect (In some Linux distributions such as Debian, the default route for the socket file is `/var/run/postgresql`), unless you specify the connection type as `tcp`, in which case it will try and connect to `127.0.0.1` by default.
+If you provide no host when initializing a client it will instead look in your `/tmp` folder for the socket file to try and connect (In some Linux distributions such as Debian, the default route for the socket file is `/var/run/postgresql`), unless you specify the protocol as `tcp`, in which case it will try and connect to `127.0.0.1` by default.

 ```ts
 {